Skip to content

 MRINon-metallic foreign bodies (e.g., wood)Contraindicated if magnetic metal is suspected

-Q Is CT always necessary for penetrating ocular trauma?
+Q Is CT necessary for penetrating ocular trauma?

 A

-If there is an entry wound, always suspect retained foreign body.
-Intraocular foreign bodies may be present even if anterior segment findings appear normal.
-CT evaluation for presence, location of foreign body, globe deformation, and orbital fracture is essential; missing it can lead to delayed surgery or blindness.
+If there is an entry wound, suspect retained foreign body.
+Even if anterior segment findings appear normal, an intraocular foreign body may be present.
+CT evaluation of the presence and location of foreign bodies, globe deformation, and orbital fractures is important; missing these can lead to delayed surgery or blindness 4).

 The priority in treating penetrating ocular trauma is wound closure (primary repair) to prevent infection and extrusion of ocular contents.